 What is the difference between port wine and traditional red wine?

-The traditional wine has a complete fermentation, while the port wine is a fortified wine.
+The traditional wine has complete fermentation, while the port wine is fortified.

 So they stop the fermentation the second day by adding a really strong wine spirit such as brandy that has 77% alcohol and kills all the yeasts.